craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 South of [[#The Rookie Village]], a large field of dead plants and puddles separates the people in the North from the dangers of [[#The Toxic Swamps]].
 No Minyostalman structures are present here, and rather the area is named for the ditch of rubble constructed and maintained by the Rookies.

 #### The Crossroads
+West of [[#The Rookie Checkpoint]], a large plate of white rock forms a plus symbol on the face of the earth.
+At the center of this large rock crossroad, on the south-eastern side, a thin pole of this white rock emerges from the ground.
+Clearly broken, this pole is a sharp hazard - so much so that a corpse of a Scav is lying around the pole, impaled.

 #### The Rookie Checkpoint